Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

 Planning to downshift, whether it be due to an unexpected situation or not, lessens the pain of change, for individuals, families and even companies.

 Would you consider downshifting?
-Why / why not?
+Why or why not?
+Have you downshifted?

 Let us know your thoughts and experiences in the comments below!